Tools Search Main Menu

 By University Shuttle

 Take the Red Line from River Campus to the Eastman Living Center, on Gibbs Street downtown (100 Gibbs Street).
-Walk to Main Street, turn right, and continue to 200 East Main Street.
+Go to Main Street, turn right, and continue to 200 East Main Street.
 The building will be on your right.